 All mandatory repayments of the term loan facility will be applied without penalty or premium.
 Voluntary prepayments of borrowings under the term loan facility will be permitted.
 In the event that all or any portion of the term loan facility is prepaid or refinanced or repriced through any amendment prior to April 12, 2019, such repayment, prepayment, refinancing, or repricing will be at 101.0% of the principal amount so repaid, prepaid, refinanced or repriced.
+On or after April 12, 2019, subject to market conditions, we may seek to reprice, modify and/or amend the loan facility to reduce our borrowing rate, modify restricted payment covenants and take other actions to increase our flexibility with respect to our uses of free cash flow.

-The new term and revolving loan facilities are guaranteed by our existing and subsequently acquired or organized whollyowned U.S. restricted subsidiaries (excluding any registered broker-dealers) and secured with a first priority perfected security interest in certain domestic assets and 100% of the capital stock of each U.S. subsidiary and 65% of the capital stock of each non-U.S. subsidiary, subject to certain exclusions which, for the avoidance of doubt, such security interest shall not include any assets of regulated subsidiaries that are not permitted to be pledged by law, statute or regulation, including cash held by regulated subsidiaries and any other capital required to meet and maintain regulatory capital requirements.
+The new term and revolving loan facilities are guaranteed by our existing and subsequently acquired or organized wholly-owned U.S. restricted subsidiaries (excluding any registered broker-dealers) and secured with a first priority perfected security interest in certain domestic assets and 100% of the capital stock of each U.S. subsidiary and 65% of the capital stock of each non-U.S. subsidiary, subject to certain exclusions which, for the avoidance of doubt, such security interest shall not include any assets of regulated subsidiaries that are not permitted to be pledged by law, statute or regulation, including cash held by regulated subsidiaries and any other capital required to meet and maintain regulatory capital requirements.
 The credit facilities contain certain covenants that limit our ability above certain permitted amounts to incur additional indebtedness, make certain acquisitions, pay dividends and repurchase shares.
 The term loan facility does not have financial covenants and the revolving loan facility is subject to a springing total net leverage ratio financial covenant, subject to certain step downs, if our borrowings under the revolving loan facility exceed \$12.5 million.
 We are also subject to certain other non-financial covenants.
 Our failure to comply with the terms of these covenants may adversely affect our operations and could permit lenders to accelerate the maturity of the debt and to foreclose upon any collateral securing the debt.
-At June 30, 2018, we were compliant with all loan covenants and we expect to continue to be compliant with all loan covenants in future periods.
+At September 30, 2018, we were compliant with all loan covenants and we expect to continue to be compliant with all loan covenants in future periods.